jrwarwick/artemis-sbs-ui/readme.md

  * presets/datasets that can be saved and loaded.
 E.g., a sectormap meant to be "bundled" with a particular scripted mission.
 Once loaded, secondary science scan facts could be discovered.

 Optional Real actual gamestate integration
- * independent Data Client RESTful "translator"
+ * independent Data Client RESTful "translator/wrapper".
+Probably based on IAN
  * optional consumption of the services
  * gamestate input/change capability